VA Disability Glossary – Key Terms Every Veteran Should Know

 Hearing can be held virtually, by video conference, or in-person

-Often for veterans who want to personally explain their case, present testimony, or address complex issues not easily explained on paper
+Available for veterans who want to personally explain their case, present testimony, or address complex issues not easily explained on paper

-Typically the longest BVA lane
+Typically the BVA lane with the longest wait time

 Note: